 Tropical plants like anthurium are highly susceptible to root rot if consistently overwatered.
 Keep the soil lightly moist during the growing season from March through September.
-Water your Anthurium well and then allow the top 1-2 inches of soil to dry out before watering again.
+Water your Anthurium well and then allow the top 25-50% of soil to dry out before watering again.

 If your plant’s health is deteriorating rapidly, you’ll want to pull your plant out of the pot to check for root rot.
 If the roots are black or slimy, the only way to help your plant recover is to trim back the rot and repot your anthurium.